 Grass & Wetlands

-The Grass and Wetlands are the best place for those who would like to go stargazing and for those who are in search of rare birdlife.
+The Grass & Wetlands are the best places for those who would like to go stargazing and for those who are in search of rare birdlife.
 This tranquil region is filled with spectacular mountains, lakes and ancient rock formations.
-When you visit the region you can also learn about the battle of Chrissiesmeer, see the Bushmen rock paintings and see the evidence of the ancient Legoya nation.View More
+When you visit the region you can also learn about the Battle of Chrissiesmeer, see the Bushmen rock paintings and see the evidence of the ancient Legoya nation.View More